National research facilities

-The Department of Nuclear Physics hosts the Heavy Ion Accelerator Facility (HIAF).
+The Department of Nuclear Physics and Accelerator Applications hosts the Heavy Ion Accelerator Facility (HIAF).
 The Facility comprises the 14UD accelerator and a superconducting LINAC.

-The Department of Electronic Materials Engineering hosts the Australian Facility for Advanced Ion Implantation Research (AFAIIR).
+The Department of Electronic Materials Engineering hosts the Ion Implantation Lab (iiLab).
 The facility provides ion beam materials modification and analysis.

 The National Laboratory for X-ray Micro Computed Tomography (CTLab) is hosted by the Department of Applied Maths.
 Providing world leading X-Ray Tomography imaging and analysis.